wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-manager/linux/amazon/wazuh_server_sources_amazon.rst

 Install Wazuh server on Amazon Linux from sources
 =================================================

-This guide describes how to install the manager and API from source code.
+This guide describes how to install the manager and API for Amazon Linux 1 or greater from source code.
 In addition, for distributed architectures, you will find some guidance on how to install Filebeat.

 Installing Wazuh manager
 ------------------------